Hyperventilation Syndrome Clinical Presentation

 The diagnosis of chronic HVS is much more difficult than that of acute HVS because hyperventilation is usually not clinically apparent.
 Often, these patients have already undergone extensive medical investigations and have been assigned several misleading diagnoses.

 Two thirds of patients with chronic HVS have a persistently slightly low PaCO2 with compensatory renal excretion of bicarbonate, resulting in a near-normal pH level.
-These patients tend to have more prominent CNS symptoms than patients who maintain normal PaCO2 during attacks.
-These patients usually present with dyspnea and chest pain.
+These patients tend to have prominent CNS symptoms.
+In addition, they typically present with dyspnea and chest pain.

 The respiratory alkalosis can be maintained with occasional deep sighing respirations, which are observed often in patients with chronic HVS.